-The call for Workshops and Symposia submission is open until November 15, 2017
+The call for Workshops and Symposia submission has been extended until November 22, 2017!

 In participant-led Workshops and Symposia, the focus shifts from uncoordinated communication of results from similar studies to synthesis and creativity.
 The goal is to bring together the (often multidisciplinary) knowledge pertaining to a specific research topic or important professional-practice area, and to systematically explore recent developments and/or new challenges and opportunities.